-Since operation of the front passenger airbag is not compatible with the position of a rear-facing child seat, NEVER fit a rear-facing child restraint system in a seat protected by an ACTIVATED front AIRBAG.
-This can lead to the DEATH of the CHILD or SERIOUS INJURY.
+Since operation of the front passenger airbag is not compatible with the position of a rear-facing child seat, NEVER fit a restraint system for a rear-facing child in a seat protected by an ACTIVATED front AIRBAG.
+This can cause the CHILD'S DEATH or SERIOUS INJURY.

-CHILD SAFETY: deactivating, activating the front passenger air bag (3/3)
+CHILD SAFETY: deactivating/activating the front passenger air bag (3/3)

-Activating the front passenger airbags
+Activating the front passenger air bags